Hunting wino and higgsino dark matter at the muon collider with disappearing tracks: Conclusions and outlook

 A high-energy muon collider has the potential to strongly extend the reach for high mass compressed states and has the potential to make a decisive statement on the phase space favoured by minimalistic SM extensions aimed at solving the dark matter problem, as well as other models featuring weak multiplets with masses above or about the TeV scale.

-\acknowledgments We are grateful to Beate Heinemann, Iacopo Vivarelli, Lawrence Lee, Simone Pagan Griso, Claudia Merlassino, David Curtin, and Asimina Arvanitaki for useful discussions.
-We thank the forming Muon Collider collaboration for fostering this work.
+\acknowledgments We are grateful to Beate Heinemann, Iacopo Vivarelli, Lawrence Lee, Simone Pagan Griso, Claudia Merlassino, Zhen Liu, David Curtin, and Asimina Arvanitaki for useful discussions.
+We would like to thank Dario Buttazzo and Roberto Franceschini for a fruitful e-mail exchange that led to the update of Figures 12 and 13.
+We thank the International Muon Collider Collaboration for fostering this work.
 The work of RC was supported in part by the Perimeter Institute for Theoretical Physics (PI), by the Canada Research Chair program, and by a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada.
 Research at PI is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 JZ is supported by the {\it Generalitat Valenciana} (Spain) through the {\it plan GenT} program (CIDEGENT/2019/068).
 This work has benefited from computing services provided by the German National Analysis Facility (NAF).

 \FloatBarrier